Confusing Words Clarified: Group M; Homonyms, Homophones, Homographs, Synonyms, Polysemes, etc. +

 A woman likes a male best who has a will of his own . . . made out in her name.

-The audience was waiting for the main event of the evening.2.
-Exerted to the utmost; sheer: Leo's main strength was never to give up.
+The audience was waiting for the big or main event of the evening.2.
+Exerted to the utmost; sheer: Leo's main or brute strength was never to give up.

 The man found a shaggy mare in the country side of Maine and with might and main, he tried to trim her mane.

 "What is the principal part of a horse?"

 A male lion is the only cat with a mane.